 SFTP vs FTPS

-But Secure FTP isn’t the only secure transfer protocol: File Transfer Protocol over Secure Socket Layer/Transport Layer Security (SSL/TLS), also known as FTP Secure or FTPS, is also a popular method of sending files securely.
+But Secure FTP isn’t the only secure transfer protocol: File Transfer Protocol over Secure Socket Layer/Transport Layer Security (SSL/TLS), also known as File Transfer Protocol Secure, FTP secure, or FTPS, is also a popular method of sending files securely.

-The major difference between SFTP and FTPS is that FTPS requires a new port be opened with each new file transfer request, leading to the use of multiple ports, which opens up more gateways for hackers to breach an internal system and can cause firewall problems.
+The major difference between SFTP and FTPS is that FTPS requires a new port be opened with each new file transfer request, leading to the use of multiple ports, which opens up more gateways for hackers to breach an internal system and can cause problems with firewall configurations.

 SFTP vs MFT